amanrai31/Tools-Tech/K8S/README2.md

 ### 6. Helm Release → Installed App Instance

 This confuses almost everyone.

-Helm is basically:
+Helm is basically: `npm install for Kubernetes`.

-npm install for Kubernetes

 A Helm Chart is a template.

 When you install it:

-helm install ocis
+`helm install ocis`

 Kubernetes creates:

-deployments
+- deployments
-services
+- services
-pods
+- pods
-PVCs
+- PVCs
-secrets
+- secrets

 That installed instance is called:

-Release
+### Release

 Example: